Nuclear Power School: History of locations

 After Admiral Rickover became chief of a new section in the Bureau of Ships, the Nuclear Power Division, he began work with Alvin M. Weinberg, the Oak Ridge National Laboratory (ORNL) director of research, to initiate and develop the Oak Ridge School of Reactor Technology (ORSORT) and to begin the design of the pressurized water reactor for submarine propulsion.
 Training for Fleet operators was subsequently conducted by civilian engineers at Idaho Falls, Idaho (1955-1958) and West Milton, New York (1955-1956).
 The first formal Nuclear Power School was established in New London, Connecticut in January 1956 with a pilot course offered for six officers and fourteen enlisted men.
 This school remained in use through Class 62-2 in 1962, after which the school was relocated to Bainbridge, Maryland.

 Subsequent locations were United States Naval Training Center Bainbridge, Maryland (1962-1976); Mare Island Naval Shipyard, California (1958-1976); Naval Training Center Orlando, Florida (1976-1998) and its current location, Goose Creek, South Carolina.
 In 1986, Nuclear Field A School was established in Orlando to provide nuclear in-rate training to Sailors prior to attending Nuclear Power School.

 In 1993, in response to the Base Realignment and Closure-directed closure of NTC Orlando by the end of Fiscal Year 1999, the Nuclear Field A School and Nuclear Power School were joined to create Naval Nuclear Power Training Command.
 A move from Orlando, Florida to Goose Creek, South Carolina began in May 1998 and was completed in January 1999.
 Construction of the new command allowed Nuclear Field A School and Nuclear Power School to be located in the same building.

 Many improvements were added to the command to improve each sailor's quality of life and the effectiveness of training.
 The Bachelor Enlisted Quarters include microwaves and refrigerators along with semiprivate rooms joined by a common bath.
 The complex also includes a galley, recreation building, and recreation fields conveniently located for the sailors' use.
 At full capacity, the NNPTC complex can accommodate over 3,600 students and 480 staff members.
 Naval Health Clinic Charleston is located across NNPTC Circle from the NNPTC site and is a short walk from the main Rickover Center building.

-Curriculum

-The following topics are included in the curriculum for all program attendees: